DannyBoy5930/ty4e/README.md

 - [ ] Add 2 sections one for app and the other for login
 - [ ] Add 404 page
 - [ ] Create a a navigation bar
+- [ ] Use Zustand to add some variables in a store to determine how they display their TY list (A-Z, Z-A, or dateCreated, dateModified)